turingschool/try-turing/_posts/1000-01-31-twitter-project-part-2.markdown

 tags: back-end
 ---

-Now that we know how to post a tweet, let's read other users' timelines.
+Let's say that we wanted to be able to search for tweets with the hashtag #learntocode and save them to a file that we can access later.
+First, we'll need to set up a program that can search when given a hashtag.

-## Preparing the Program
+<h4>Preparing the Program</h4>

 Go ahead and make a new file:

 ```
-$ touch read_twitter_timeline.rb
+$ touch twitter_search.rb
 ```

 Then create your Twitter client again: